QuixoteSystems/quixotesystems/README.md

 - 🔭 I’m currently working on Python for Cybersecurity projects and Decentralized Systems.

-- 🌱 I’m currently learning about Cybersecurity, Meshtastic, Nostr and Bitcoin.
+- 🌱 I’m currently interested in Cybersecurity and Decentralized Systems.

-- 👯 I’m looking to collaborate on Open Source Python projects related to Meshtastic, Nostr, Bitcoin or Cybersecurity.